 Recovery after no-scalpel vasectomy is fairly quick.
 Most men are able to resume their normal activities within a few days.
-Most men experience mild soreness and pain for a few days after vasectomy that may last up to 1-2 weeks after the procedure.
+Most men experience mild soreness and pain for a few days after a vasectomy that may last up to 1-2 weeks after the procedure.

 Return to Work After Vasectomy

 Each man has a different threshold for pain.
-Many men working in office environment are able to return to work in 1-2 days.
-Men who work in more physically demanding environment (walking/lifting/etc) may need to take more time off to recover after vasectomy.
+Many men working in an office environment are able to return to work in 1-2 days.
+Men who work in a more physically demanding environment (walking/lifting/etc) may need to take more time off to recover after vasectomy.

 Pain during Vasectomy under Local Anesthesia